espocrm/documentation/administration/roles-management.md

 If a user has multiple roles then they will be merged so that permissive rule will have a higher priority.
 That allows administrator to manage access level control easily and flexibly.

+It's possible to see what permissions is applied to a certain user by clicking 'Access' button on the user's detail view.

 ##Example

 For example, user belongs to team ‘Sales’.
 That team has single role ‘Salesman’.
 So all users from this team will obtain ‘Salesman’ role.